 While I’d initially cut 12 bars, they are so rich that I ended up cutting them further before bringing them to the party, and that turned out to be the perfect size.

 (View The Video, Above)

 And I haven’t tried it yet, but I don’t see why it wouldn’t work to switch out the raspberries for blueberries or strawberries… or WHAT ABOUT BANANA???

 Okay, now I really need to try that.

 *Runs to the kitchen to make more coconut magic bars*

-Adapted from my Vegan Magic Bars
+The recipe was adapted from my Vegan Magic Bars.

 Raspberry Chocolate Chip Magic Squares